-Attitudes Toward Authority BABY OMER POST S My parents taught me to respect people in authority 95% 96 95 94 I think that today people in authority have to earn our respect 86 94 85 82 Critical thinking - whereby we evaluate our leaders and experts - is generally a good thing 95 96 95 94 such as racial. gender, and sexual equality givens. are resist-ance to such realities is not acceptable to the majority of people.
+Attitudes Toward Authority BABY OMER POST My parents taught me to respect people in authority 95% 96 95 94 I think that today people in authority have to earn our respect 86 94 85 82 Critical thinking - whereby we evaluate our leaders and experts - is generally a good thing 95 96 95 94 such as racial. gender, and sexual equality taken are as givens, resistance to such realities is not acceptable to the majority of people.
 It also is clear Canadians expect groups to be in touch with the times, and add rather than subtract from life.